-This mine, the Metropolitan Colliery, has released polluted waste material into a waterway which flows through to the heart of the Royal on numerous occasions through 2022, in January, July, August, September, October, November, and December.
+Peabody has released polluted waste material into a waterway which flows through to the heart of the Royal on numerous occasions through 2022, in January, July, August, September, October, November, and December.

-On 16 January, 2023 the NSW Environment Protection Authority (EPA) reported yet another spill, “grey, turbid water with possible coal material present.“
+In January 2023 the NSW Environment Protection Authority (EPA) reported yet another spill, “grey, turbid water with possible coal material present.“

 This second submission warned the EPA of the danger of landslides and asked for this to be taken this into account in the license review.
 We asked for Emergency Risk Protocols to be established to prevent the Royal being polluted again.
 The August 2023 landslide shows that both these points were ignored.

-In the lead up to the March 2023 election both the Animal Justice party candidate and the Greens candidate for Heathcote said “The mine at Helensburgh should close “as soon as possible”.
-The Greens Protected Areas policy calls for an end to “inappropriate development and infrastructure in or adjacent to national parks”.
+The Greens Protected Areas policy also calls for an end to “inappropriate development and infrastructure in or adjacent to national parks”.

 There are two approaches you can take: 1. ask the politicians to support EPA in cancelling Peabody’s license altogether, or 2. ask them to ensure the license is tightened so that this sort of pollution never happens again.